-If there are any toxic substances present at your worksite, respiratory PPE is a must-have.
+If there are any toxic substances present at your worksite, respiratory protective wear is a must-have.
 This is because even if you can't see the harmful gases and poisonous fumes, they're still all around you.
 Inhaling them can lead to serious and long-term health issues, so it's vital to protect your personnel.

 - Paint fumes